- Read key information to help you in your preparation and on the exam day

 Yes, candidates can choose a programme entirely from the ARSM repertoire list.

-For a better understanding of what candidates should consider when constructing their programme, watch this video from our Chief Examiner.
+For a better understanding of what you should consider when constructing your programme, watch this video from our Chief Examiner.

 Up to 10 minutes of the ARSM performance can be own choice repertoire.
 It does not have to come from current Grade 8 lists but should be at least ABRSM Grade 8 standard.
-However, candidates may find using these lists is a helpful guideline to show the standards required.
-This own-choice element gives candidates the opportunity to tailor their performance to their interests and to demonstrate the skill of building an effective programme.
+However, you may find using these lists is a helpful guideline to show the standards required.
+This own-choice element gives you the opportunity to tailor your performance to your interests and to demonstrate the skill of building an effective programme.

 Please note that candidates are also required to perform at least 20 minutes of repertoire from the ARSM repertoire lists in their 30-minute programme.